AntonBadaev/Rust_Server_Automated_Wipe_Script/README.md

 If u want to start it automaticly just add this to crontab:

-example: 0 10 * * 6 /usr/bin/sudo /home/rustserver/server/wipe_script.sh

-Launch script every 6 day of week at 10AM
+example: 0 10 * * 6 /usr/bin/sudo /home/rustserver/server/wipe_script.sh this launch script every 6 day of week at 10AM

 You can change this script, and use it for any purpose.